-I have been struggling for a few days getting a vnc server to work in my new Debian server with Cinnamon desktop.
+I have been struggling for a few days getting a vnc server to work in my new Debian server with xfce desktop.
 Doing google searches returns a wealth of “try this and see if it sticks to the wall” type approach.
 Well, not satisfied with that I am attempting to explain here every line in a common /home/username/.vnc/xstartup file, so when you go for troubleshooting you can fix things yourself more intelligently.
 Feel free to comment if you can add more to this thread.

 Common xstartup file lines and their meaning:

 First line of any executable script.
 The file needs execute permissions to run (obviously).
 That’s “chmod 755 xstartup” if you have issues there.
 Don’t let the leading # comment tag fool you, as this is not really a comment, this is necessary to invoke the /bin/sh shell to run the rest of the lines of the script.
 This is explained in wikipedia under “shebang (unix)”